-Distribution Services
+AppInChina | Distribution Services

-We publish and maintain your iOS and Android apps on China's Apple App Store and top Android app stores, so you can get a piece of this $37+ billion market.
+We publish and maintain your iOS and Android apps and games on China's Apple App Store and top Android app stores, so you can get a piece of this $37+ billion market.

 In China, there is no dominant Android app store like Google Play.
 You must individually submit your app to each store for approval.
 This can be tough, especially if you don't speak Chinese.